janko/janko.io/_posts/2018-06-02-httprb-is-great.md

 ### Uploads

-There are two ways you can stream content into the request body.
-One is providing an [Enumerable] object, where you can have `#each` lazily generate chunks of content for the request body (the easiest way is to create an [Enumerator]).
+There are two ways you can stream content into the request body with http.rb.
+One is providing an [Enumerable] object, where you can have `#each` lazily generate chunks of content for the request body.
+The easiest way is to create an [Enumerator] object.

 Another way is providing an [IO]-like object that implements [`IO#read`].
 In this case http.rb will read the IO content in small chunks and write them to the request body.
-Notice that the object doesn't have to be an actual `File` instance, which is very convenient in certain contexts such as [Shrine], where the "file" to be uploaded can be a `File`, `Tempfile`, `StringIO`, `ActionDispatch::Http::UploadedFile`, [`Shrine::UploadedFile`], [`Down::ChunkedIO`], or any other object that implements `IO#read`.
+Notice that the object doesn't have to be an actual `File` instance, which is very convenient in contexts such as [Shrine], where the "file" to be uploaded can be a `File`, `Tempfile`, `StringIO`, `ActionDispatch::Http::UploadedFile`, [`Shrine::UploadedFile`], [`Down::ChunkedIO`], or any other object that implements `IO#read`.